-The term "periodontal" refers to the gums and bone that surround the teeth.
-When plaque and tartar remain in the mouth, bacteria makes its way under the gum line, eating away at the tissue and bone that hold the teeth in place.
+The term "periodontal" refers to the gums and bones that surround the teeth.
+When plaque and tartar remain in the mouth, bacteria make their way under the gum line, eating away at the tissue and bone that hold the teeth in place.

 Importance Of Routine Dental Care

-Your dog's oral health is an essential element of their overall health and wellbeing.
+Your dog's oral health is an essential element of its overall health and well-being.
 Our dogs often begin showing signs of periodontal disease (gum disease) by the time they reach about 3 years of age.
 This early start to dental disease can have serious negative consequences for their long-term health.

 In humans, studies have shown a clear link between periodontal disease and heart disease and this appears to hold for our pets as well.